Étude de cas

 In an effort to expand into new markets, FinancialCo* had lost sight of the customer segments that its business model could best serve.
-As a result, the company failed to innovate where it mattered most; losing business to market leaders with better service, or newcomers with better technology, or both.
-When the economy hit a downturn, this lack of focus translated into a decline of market cap of more than 75%.
+As a result, the company failed to innovate where it mattered most and found itself losing business to market leaders with better service and newcomers with better technology.
+When the economy hit a downturn, this lack of focus translated into a market cap decline of more than 75%.

-FinancialCo's point of departure was a relatively strong one, thanks to its robust brand and solid capital structure, but aggressive competitors heightened urgency.
-Management needed to work on multiple fronts to right-size internal infrastructure while reaching out to the customers it needed to regain market share.
+FinancialCo's point of departure was a relatively strong one, thanks to its robust brand and solid capital structure, but aggressive competition heightened the urgency surrounding the transformation.
+Management needed to work on multiple fronts to right-size the company's infrastructure while boosting sales and customer service to regain market share.

-- Step one: Make operational cost cuts that created quick wins and freed up cash flow.
+- Step one: Make operational cost cuts that create quick wins and freed up cash flow.

 - Step two: Roll out a new set of customer-facing initiatives designed to improve customer loyalty as measured through Net Promoter® scores.

-- Step three: Realign the organization around the new strategy that had evolved in the ensuing time.
+- Step three: Realign the organization around a new strategy.

 To refresh the strategy, our transformation consultants helped the company redefine its core business and, accordingly, prepare one business unit for sale.
 A new CEO helped focus the firm on cost management and also organized the effort by appointing a Chief Transformation Officer to lead the way.